-- You should scale and position the source waveform so it is contained on screen.
+- You should scale and position the source waveform so that it is contained on screen.
 (Off screen waveforms may be clipped, which will result in errors in the integral waveform). - You can use vertical position and vertical offset to position your source waveform.
-The vertical position and vertical offset will not affect your integral waveform unless you position the source waveform off screen so it is clipped.
+The vertical position and vertical offset will not affect your integral waveform unless you position the source waveform off screen so that it is clipped.

 DC Offset.
-The source waveforms that you connect to the oscilloscope often have a DC offset component.
-The oscilloscope integrates this offset along with the time varying portions of your waveform.
-Even a few divisions of offset in the source waveform may be enough to ensure that the integral waveform saturates (clips), especially with long record lengths.
+The source waveforms that you connect to the instrument often have a DC offset component.
+The instrument integrates this offset along with the time varying portions of your waveform.
+Even a few divisions of offset in the source waveform may be enough to ensure that the integral waveform saturates (clips), especially with long record lengths. to be used.

-To Define a Math Waveform

-Use the procedure that follows when defining a math waveform.
+To Define a Math WaveformUse the procedure that follows when defining a math waveform.
 Remember, you should first ensure that the sources you use exist.
 Acquisitions should be running or the channels should already be on, and reference waveform sources should contain saved waveforms, and so on.
-These sources do not have to be displayed to be used.
+These sources do not have to be displayed

-Overview To define a math waveform Related control elements & resources Prerequisites All channel and reference Waveforms and automatic measurement scalars that you will use in your math waveform must be available (channels and references contain data, measurement scalars are defined, and so on.)
-See page page 3-27 for acquisition setup & page 3-53 for trigger setup.
+Overview To define a math waveform Related control elements and resources Prerequisites 1.
+All channel and reference Waveforms and automatic measurement scalars that you will use in your math waveform must be available (channels and references contain data, measurement scalars are defined, and so on).
+See page page 3-34 for acquisition setup and page 3-71 for trigger setup.
 Display the math control window 2.
-From the tool bar, touch the Math button to display the Define Math control window.
-Pad Select a math waveform Select the Math(x) tab for the math waveform you want to define.
+From the toolbar, touch the Math button to display the Define Math control window.
+Math Select a math waveform Select the Math(x) tab for the math waveform that you want to define.
 Be sure to touch Display to toggle it on, so that the waveform displays.
-Tip.
-If the waveform you select already exists, its math expression appears in the window.
+If the waveform that you select already exists, its math expression appears in the window.
 You can still use the waveform by touching the Clear button, which discards its previous math expression.
 Or repeat step 3 to select another waveform.
 To define an expression 4.
 Touch one of the Predefined Expression buttons to use a predefined math expression, or touch Editor to Define/Edit a new math expression.
+1071 1075 1071 1075